jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 ### Cline Qwen3

-- If I disrecard the `<think></think>` blocks, it's not too verbose, but cline just showed them verbatim, so it was soooo verbose
+- If I disregard the `<think></think>` blocks, it's not too verbose, but cline just showed them verbatim, so it was soooo verbose
-- Got the EventPhase right?
+- Got the EventPhase right!

 ### Cline Deepseek R1 (14b)